Agios Tychonas: Tourism

 Agios Tychonas has undergone significant tourist development.
-Within the administrative boundaries of the community lie numerous luxury hotels and tourist apartments.
+Within the community are numerous luxury hotels and tourist apartments.
 Seven of its beaches have been awarded the European Union's Blue Flag for meeting environmental criteria relating to cleanliness and the quality of services provided.
 The beaches are equipped with breakwaters to ensure swimmer safety, as well as lifeguard coverage.

 A variety of water sports are available along the Agios Tychonas coastline, including water-skiing, sailing, parasailing, canoeing, speedboating, jet-skiing, and other motorized water activities.
-The community also hosts Cyprus’' only dedicated sailing center.
+The community also hosts Cyprus's only dedicated sailing center.
 Additionally, at the harbor of Ancient Amathus, a diving school offers dives both for training and for exploring the marine life.
-The waters of Agios Tychonas are home to more than two hundred species of fish, and divers can also see the ancient columns of the Amathus harbor lying on the seabed just a short distance from the shore.
+The waters of Agios Tychonas are home to more than two hundred species of fish, and divers can also see the ancient columns of the Amathus harbor lying on the seabed a short distance from the shore.

-Agios Tychonas is also home to a six-kilometre coastal walkway extending from the Poseidonia Hotel in the west to the chapel of Saint Barbara in the east.
-At the walkway’s endpoint there is a park and a children's play area.
+Agios Tychonas is also home to a 6 km coastal walkway extending from the Poseidonia Hotel in the west to the chapel of Saint Barbara in the east.
+At the walkway's endpoint there is a park and a children's play area.